open/close all folders

 - In Honey, I Shrunk the Kids, Wayne tests the shrink ray on his neighbor Russell.
 After being brought back to normal, Russell finds that his baseball cap is a little big for him.

 - The ending of Young Frankenstein — after the procedure that stabilizes the "monster," the creature has inherited the intelligence and mild manners of his creator.
 Frankenstein himself has inherited some...interesting side effects if his assistant's reaction is any indication.

-- James and the Giant Peach: At the end, even though James Henry Trotter was changed back to a live action boy after remaining stop-motion throughout a majority of the film.
+- James and the Giant Peach: At the end, James Henry changes back to a live action boy after remaining stop-motion throughout a majority of the film.
 This is because he coughs up the magic crocodile tongue that transformed him after he accidentally swallowed it.
-The insects that live inside the eponymous giant peach, however, actually stay huge and stop-motion animated, because the magic tongues they swallowed stay inside them.
+The insects that live inside the eponymous giant peach, however, stay huge and stop-motion animated, because the magic tongues they swallowed stay inside them.

 - Sinbad and the Eye of the Tiger : The evil sorceress Zenobia doesn't have enough shapechanging potion to turn completely from seagull to human, so spends the rest of the film with one giant webbed bird's foot.

 - At the end of The Amazing Spider-Man, it turns out the antidote hasn't completely countered all traces of the lizard serum present in Connors.

 - In the first X-Men movie, Rogue's hair starts to turn white as Magneto's mutation device drains her energy.
 After getting healed by Wolverine's healing factor, she's back to normal, except for now having her comic counterpart's signature Skunk Stripe.